ArnaudBMB/Project1/README.md

 - Run the playbook, and navigate to http://40.75.122.15/5601/app/kibana to check that the installation worked as expected.

 Answer the following questions to fill in the blanks:
 - Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?

+The file for the Elk Playbook is this:  https://github.com/ArnaudBMB/Project1/blob/db56e8dcbddb3b146ab0c4b43978ed675282fe40/Ansible/elk_install.yml
+The file for the Filebeat Playbook is:  https://github.com/ArnaudBMB/Project1/blob/db56e8dcbddb3b146ab0c4b43978ed675282fe40/Ansible/filebeat-playbook.yml
+Both files should be copied in /etc/ansible

 -Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-The file to update on Ansible to run the playbook on a specific machine is the filebeat-config.yml.
+The file to update on Ansible to run the playbook on a specific machine is the hosts.
+To specify you need to create different groups such as webservers and elk, to then know on which you're installing the ELK server or Metricbeat.

 - Which URL do you navigate to in order to check that the ELK server is running?